WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/universal-id-framework.md

 Key Idea
 --------

-One of the ways to support reerences for multiple ID scheme everywhere is developing a general Universal ID Reference scheme, which covers not only the references to DID but also Distinguish Name-based scheme or possibly others.
+One of the ways to support references for multiple ID scheme everywhere is developing a general Universal ID Reference scheme, which covers not only the references to DID but also Distinguish Name-based scheme or possibly others.

 It is possible to develop a Universal ID framework consists of standard documents, open source libraries, and other necessary components to help using Universal ID-based system.